gruis/ExitPoll/README.md

 ExitPoll
 ==================

-ExitPoll uses Google Analytics to keep track when a user leaves your site, or downloads a file.
-It works with either the synchronous, or asynchronous Google Analytics tracking.
+ExitPoll uses Google Analytics to keep track of users leaving your site, or downloading files.
+It works with either the synchronous, or asynchronous Google Analytics tracking code.

 ![Screenshot](http://c5.simulacre.org/exitpoll/images/banner_200x100.png)